 Before listening to good kid, m.A.A.d. city, I had only been to Compton once.
 I was ten at the time; the scent of dark liquor and illegalities infiltrated the already congested California atmosphere.
 It was festive.
 Bodies swayed to the rhythms of Marvin and Luther, ecstasy captured on the brown faces surrounding me.
 Smiles sketched on hollow souls, those seemingly buoyant expressions were nothing more than a facade.
 It was a contradiction that I could see, but not yet explain.

-With Kendrick, it’s as if I’m listening to a snapshot.
-From the beginning, he reminded me that the Compton streets are filled with treble clef curves and basslines constructed specifically for showing them off.
-I never met “Sharene,” but I knew a girl just like her—a beautiful structure concealed by the marks of gang affiliation.
+Kendrick is what a million snapshots of a West Coast excursion sound like.
+From the beginning, he reminded me that the Compton streets are filled with treble clef curves and ironic basslines constructed specifically for showing them off.
+I never met “Sharene,” but I knew a girl just like her—a beautiful structure painted with the marks of gang affiliation.

 I, too, was reminded that Compton is the birthplace of laidback beats built exclusively for drop top cruising.
 South Central, Los Angeles teaches us that a clean lowrider screams to those hypothetical haters, “Bitch, don’t kill my vibe.”
 Despite, the infectious sound aesthetic and undeniable charm, the city is still quite mad.